brunokatekawa/PeopleAnalytics_Turnover/README.md

 **4.2 Recommend decisions** to the HR team based on groups of employees so it can make the right initiatives to prevent turnover.

-**4.3 Test other techniques** to train the model, including artificial neural networks (e.g. TensorFlow, PyTorch) and SMOTE for balancing classes.
+**4.3 Test other techniques** to train the model, including artificial neural networks (e.g. TensorFlow, PyTorch).

 **4.4 Include Design Thinking applied to Employee Experience aided by Data Science**, because only identifying the employees is not enough if companies don't know how to approach them.
 Actually, this can be the **part two of this project** which I described in [**this Medium post**](https://medium.com/@brunokatekawa/on-people-analytics-employee-turnover-b493cec75f17).